The Doldrums (album)

 The Doldrums is the second album by American recording artist Ariel Pink, self-released in 2000.
 It is the second album credited to his solo music project, "Ariel Pink's Haunted Graffiti", and the second installment in his Haunted Graffiti series.
-On October 11, 2004, the album was released on the independent label Paw Tracks, owned by the music group Animal Collective.
-It received critical praise and has since been recognized for its influence on subsequent lo-fi acts.
+On October 11, 2004, the album was released through Animal Collective's Paw Tracks label, where it received critical acclaim.

+The album has since been recognized for its influence on subsequent lo-fi acts, as well as a defining release of the hypnagogic pop movement.
 In 2020, a remastered edition of the album was released by Mexican Summer.

 Background

 According to LA Weekly, The Doldrums was recorded during Pink's final semester at CalArts, in which time he was "in the throes of a drug binge".
 "I'm sure those were my words," he later said.
 "I don’t know.
 It was fine.
 I had a typical art school experience, I suppose, if you consider getting drunk at openings, partying with your 'teachers,' and shrugging off scholastic duties as often as possible as something typical of college experience."
 For final examinations, he submitted a "kiosk where I was selling The Doldrums on CD.
 That was my art piece."

 The album was originally issued in 2000 in CD-R format, copies of which were handmade by Pink himself.
 One such copy was passed on by Pink to the band Animal Collective, who found the copy on their tour van floor and, impressed by its music, later contacted Pink and offered to re-issue it on their own Paw Tracks label.
-The Doldrums was subsequently re-issued on October 11, 2004 by Paw Tracks as the first of a series of re-issues of Haunted Graffiti albums by the label.
+The Doldrums was subsequently re-issued on October 11, 2004, by Paw Tracks as the first of a series of re-issues of Haunted Graffiti albums by the label.